c-/microTouch/README.md

 [Igus iglide I150-PF](https://www.igus.com/product/12404),
 but probably anything would work okay.
 The slider and the body need to be sanded to ensure smooth deployment, and getting that right is by far the most finicky part of the job.
+You'll probably have to drill the slider hole larger to hold the magnet (a press fit is enough).

 For the probe itself I use a M3 bolt (25mm, I think?), but anything you can thread into the slider body should be fine as long as it has some weight to